2002 Daytona 500: Background

 The 2002 Daytona 500 was the first of 36 scheduled stock car races of the 2002 NASCAR Winston Cup Series, and the 44th running of the event.
 It was held on February 17, 2002, in Daytona Beach, Florida, at Daytona International Speedway, one of six superspeedways to hold NASCAR races; the others are Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway, and Talladega Superspeedway.
 Its standard track is a four-turn, 2.5-mile (4.0 km) superspeedway.
 Daytona's turns are banked at 31 degrees, and the front stretch—the location of the finish line—is banked at 18 degrees.

 The Daytona 500 was conceived by NASCAR founder Bill France Sr., who built the Daytona International Speedway.
 The race was first held in 1959; it is the successor to shorter races held on beaches around Daytona Beach.
-It has been the opening round of the NASC AR season since 1982, and from 1988, it has been one of four events that require cars to run restrictor plates.
+It has been the opening round of the NASCAR season since 1982, and from 1988, it has been one of four events that require cars to run restrictor plates.
 The Daytona 500 is often regarded as NASCAR's most prestigious race because it offers the most prize money in American auto racing.
 Victory is considered equal to winning either the World Series, the Super Bowl or The Masters.
 The race is often called the "Great American Race" or the "Super Bowl of Stock Car Racing".

 In preparation for the race, NASCAR scheduled several test sessions on January 7–9 (for teams who finished in an odd-number position in the 2002 car owner points standings) and January 14–16, 2002 (for teams who finished in an even-number position in the 2002 car owner points standings).
 Every test session began at 9 a.m.
 EST, stopped at 12:00 – 1:00 p.m.
 EST, and concluded at 5:00 p.m.
 EST. On January 7, Stacy Compton was fastest in the first session with a speed of 183.087 mph and a speed of 183.120 mph by Jimmie Johnson paced the second session.
 Johnson led the third and fourth sessions on January 8 with respective speeds of 183.109 mph and 183.816 mph.
 On January 9, Johnson and Ward Burton led sessions five and six, respectively, with speeds of 183.415 mph and 184.961 mph respectively.
 The January 14 test sessions were cancelled due to rain; NASCAR officials elongated testing to January 17.
 On January 15 and 16, Jerry Nadeau, Michael Waltrip and Jeremy Mayfield paced sessions seven, eight and nine with speeds of 182.905 mph, 183.102 mph and 183.221 mph respectively.
 The final sessions on January 17 were paced by Waltrip and Mike Wallace with respective speeds of 183.255 mph and 184.302 mph.